Keparoo/Jobly/README.md

 - This API is currently deployed to: [https://kep-jobly-backend.herokuapp.com/](https://kep-jobly-backend.herokuapp.com/)
 - The React Frontend is currently deployed to: [https://hot-soap.surge.sh/](https://hot-soap.surge.sh/)

+## Frontend Repo

+The repository for the React frontend is [https://github.com/Keparoo/React-Jobly](https://github.com/Keparoo/React-Jobly)

 ## Getting Started

 Clone the repo by running